McAfee SECURE sites help keep you safe from identity theft, credit card fraud, spyware, spam, viruses and online scams

 You may also consider

 • Purchase supplies and equipment that are critical for delivering the products and services you currently offer and for which there is a current and sustained demand.
-Buying things just because they would be “neat to have” or because some of the “big guys use them” is not a good business strategy.
-You always have to weigh big purchase decisions with profitability in both short and long term.
-How many of your current customers are demanding products or services where this “new thing” would be needed?
+Buying things just because they would be "neat to have" or because some of the "big guys use them" is not a good business strategy.
+You always have to weigh big purchase decisions with profitability in both the short- and long-term.
+How many of your current customers are demanding products or services where this "new thing" would be needed?
 How often?
-How long do you think the demand would last?
+How long do you think the demand will last?

 • Growing too fast, or buying items to meet short-term growth or fads, is often another way to get yourself in over your head.
-Is this growth a dying trend, or do you see it being sustained with the right financing and business strategy?
+Is this growth truly sustainable with the right financing and business strategy?

 • From the beginning, make sure you’re setting enough money aside for all your tax obligations.
 Talk to your accountant or other tax professional.